freepius/asVoyage-website/README.md

   * Add a datepicker for "pubdatetime" field
   * Add helps / placeholders
   * Add help for Markdown
-* Configure SmartyPants (depending on locale or only french ?).
 * Configure and make secure KCFinder
 * Separator for tags : ';' or ',' ?
-* Use DataTable jquery plugin to Blog dashboard ?
 * Improve the inclusion of JS and CSS files (if not using => do not include)
-* Add comments for Blog articleq
+* Add comments for Blog articles
 * Reorganize HTML5 => make semantic !
 * On Blog "reading" page : add box containing related articles/contents
-* Locale depending on geo-localization

 For production
 --------------